bbauska/Coursera-Bootstrap/readme.md

 top edge of the webpage, closer to the heading of that webpage.

-The breadcrumbs sort of indicate some kind of a navigational hierarchy within which you\'re currently In your website.
+The breadcrumbs sort of indicate some kind of a navigational hierarchy within which you&apos;re currently In your website.

 So this provides a secondary navigation option for your website.